 The Best Tungsten for TIG Welding Aluminum

-The Tungsten you choose will depend in large part on your particular machine, the thickness of the metal you’re welding, and the settings you have available.
-Here are a few tips and general rules that will help you get started.
+The Tungsten you choose will depend on a few factors.
+They include your particular machine, the thickness of the metal you’re welding, and the settings you have available.
+So here are a few tips and general rules that will help you start.
 Keep in mind that some of these tips may change based on your particular machine.

 Learn About Tungsten for TIG Welding Aluminum